Frequently Asked Questions

 How did you choose the project location for Pulaski Energy Storage?

-The Plus Power team considered a variety of siting criteria, including but not limited to grid compatibility, land use designations, cultural resources, topography, and proximity to critical utility infrastructure.
+A variety of siting criteria were considered, including but not limited to grid compatibility, land use designations, cultural resources, topography, and proximity to critical utility infrastructure.
 Pulaski’s location met the optimal criteria across all categories.

 The Pulaski facility is ideally situated to provide energy, capacity, and grid services in a region with a constrained power grid and growing local energy demand.